 - A common occurrence with Stan and Kyle in South Park.
 While they CAN at times both play the Straight Man / Only Sane Man in an episode, if one of them is in possession of the episode's Idiot Ball, the other almost undoubtedly will play the sane one.

-- Generally shared between Leela and Fry in Futurama, with a few rare exceptions.
+- Generally shared between Leela, Fry, and Hermes in Futurama, with a few rare exceptions.

 - Lampshaded in Into the Wild Green Yonder:

-Bender: Nah, it's Fry who's crazy in this one.
+Bender: Nah, it's Fry who's crazy in this onenote .

-- On Spliced, the ball gets passed around between Peri and Patricia mainly.
+- On Spliced, the ball gets passed around between Peri, Patricia, and Octocat mainly.
 Almost everyone except Entree gets a turn with it however.

-- Generally shared around rather evenly in Thomas the Tank Engine, especially in later episodes, where most of the engines have spotlight concerning their flaws so even the most rational engine will sometimes need to be handed An Aesop by another sometimes more abrasive engine (eg. odd episodes James plays The Straight Man to Toby).
+- Generally shared around rather evenly in Thomas & Friends, especially in later episodes, where most of the engines have spotlight concerning their flaws so even the most rational engine will sometimes need to be handed An Aesop by another sometimes more abrasive engine (e.g. odd episodes James plays the Straight Man to Toby).
 Thomas himself in particular fluctuates rather evenly between a reckless Keet or a kindly Big Brother Mentor.

 - The Urpneys often swap the Sanity Ball around erratically in The Dreamstone, ranging from the more intelligent but sociopathic Urpgor, Sgt Blob's more focused but overzealous drill instructions, or Frizz's cowardly (but rightfully so) desire to self preserve or Nug's occasionally brilliant delusions.
 The heroes are less prone to this, though some do still have the odd fluctuation, especially Amberley.